UC SHIP Waiver

 Spring Waiver Deadline January 8, 2018

 If You Plan to Waive SHIP

-UC Merced students who have waived out of SHIP can be seen at UC Merced Student Health Services (SHS) for primary care or urgent care issues, however your medical condition may require care that is not available at SHS.
+UC Merced students who have waived out of SHIP can be seen at UC Merced Student Health Services (SHS) for primary care and other health related concerns, however your medical condition may require care that is not available at SHS.